RFID in Yellow Dog Inventory

 • All clients must be A. hosted by Yellow Dog or B. have API connections established.

 • All SKUs must be able to be converted to a 12-digit UPC format.
 Alphas and any non-numerics are not supported.
+YD will confirm your status and provide changes as a check before starting any implementation.

 • Label configuration is set.
 Customization of formatting, font, and appearance is not available.